RedAngel121/NytePack/README.md

 - Lootr (will not be added as it floods the market with items/loot)
 - Mekanism (is most likely not included because its too streamlined and technically advanced and would need heavy edits to function the way I want)

-# Additional Mod/Config Changes:
+# Additional Server World Changes:
-- Investigate Create: Steam and Rails for stuff I dont want like phantom rails/bogies
-- Agricraft: Test if mutated crops hold stats after gowing without crop sticks and replanting and replanting and replanting
-- Toolbelt Blacklist Options
-- Lightmans Currency Claim Purchasing options and force loads
-- Immersive Aircraft Recipe Integration with alternative tech mods
-- Philip's Ruins Needs Increased Distance Between Ruins
-- Create Mod Possible Issues - Mechanical Drill makes things too easy, slow down or disable ore drilling?
-- Baubley Heart Canisters need to be added to purchasable items from server vending machines using unique tokens (red = 2 / yellow = 4 / green = 8 / blue = 16)
+- Baubley Heart Canisters need to be added to purchasable items from server vending machines
-- Gateways to Eternity
-  - Add an absolute metric ton of gateways *cause thats going to be fun*
-  - Could have integration with lightmans for special purchases (Tickets for Heart Canisters?)
+  - Amulet can be purchased (find good price) maybe Earn with Gateways?
+  - bones can be earned with gateways and natural mob spawns
+  - red can = 9 wither bones
+  - yellow can= 9 red cans and an iron coin
+  - green can = 9 yellow cans and a gold coin
+  - blue can = 9 green cans and an emerald coin

 # Lastly,
 - Change Client keybind config and upload to the Nytepack_Installer.Zip